Randomized Robust Price Optimization: Benefits of randomization

-Under these assumptions, we obtain the following result. \begin{theorem} Suppose that Assumptions~\ref{assumption:R_pb_ub_continuous} holds.
-Suppose that $\Pcal \subseteq \Rbb^I$ and $\Ucal \subseteq \Rbb^d$ are compact convex sets.
-Suppose that $\int_{\Pcal} R(\pb, \ub) \, dF(\pb)$ is a quasiconvex function of $\ub$ on $\Ucal$ for any $F \in \Fcal$.
-Suppose that $R(\pb, \ub)$ is quasiconcave in $\pb$ on $\Pcal$ for any $\ub \in \Ucal$ and quasiconvex in $\ub$ on $\Ucal$ for any $\pb \in \Pcal$.
-Then, the robust price optimization problem is randomization-proof, that is, $Z^*_{\DR} = Z^*_{\RR}$. \end{theorem} The proof of Theorem~\ref{theorem:quasiconcave_quasiconvex} (see Section~\ref{proof_theorem:quasiconcave_quasiconvex} of the ecompanion) follows from applying Sion's minimax theorem twice.
-This result allows us to show that a larger number of RPO problems are randomization-proof.
-We provide a few examples below.
+We then have the following result. \begin{theorem} Suppose that $\Pcal \subseteq \Rbb^I$ and $\Ucal \subseteq \Rbb^M$ are compact convex sets.
+Suppose that $R(\pb, \ub)$ is quasiconcave in $\pb$ on $\Pcal$ for any $\ub \in \Ucal$, quasiconvex in $\ub$ on $\Ucal$ for any $\pb \in \Pcal$ and continuous in $(\pb, \ub)$.
+Then, the robust price optimization problem is randomization-proof, that is, $Z^*_{\DR} = Z^*_{\RR}$. \end{theorem} The proof of Theorem~\ref{theorem:quasiconcave_quasiconvex} (see Section~\ref{proof_theorem:quasiconcave_quasiconvex} of the ecompanion) follows from viewing the robust price optimization problem as a two-player zero-sum game, and applying the Debreu-Glicksberg-Fan theorem (see \citealt{fudenberg1991game}) to assert the existence of a pure-strategy Nash equilibrium.
+As we noted in Section~\ref{sec:benefits}, such a Nash equilibrium is a saddle point of the function $R$ and automatically implies that strong duality holds, which establishes that the problem is randomization-proof.

-\begin{example} Consider a single-product price optimization problem where the demand follows a semi-log model.
-The uncertain parameter is therefore $\ub = (\alpha, \beta)$.